-In the month since a warehouse full of fireworks, kerosene and ammonium nitrate blew up in the Port of Beirut, killing 180 and injuring at least 6,500, including 1,000 children, the people of Lebanon have begun the slow process of putting their lives back together.
+In the months since a warehouse full of fireworks, kerosene and ammonium nitrate blew up in the Port of Beirut in August, killing 180 and injuring at least 6,500, including 1,000 children, the people of Lebanon have begun the slow process of putting their lives back together.

 UNICEF has been a part of the response since moments after the blast, working with partners to ensure that children and families get the support and services they need to heal and recover.